• Skip to primary navigation

 Yes, you can prepare the dough up to 3 days in advance.
 Simply let it rise and cover it with cling film before putting it in the fridge.
 When you want to cook, make sure you bring the dough back to room temperature before shaping and cooking.

-I hope you enjoy the process of making this soft and delicious Bazlama as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this delicious Bazlama (Turkish Flat Bread) as much as you enjoy eating it! 🙂

 Bon appétit! / Afiyet Olsun!